marc-gglrd/AC_Lab/README.md

 # AC_Lab
-Attachment as a Multidimnsional Control System
+Attachment as a Multidimensional Control System